 Prerequisites / Co-requisites

-The following is an indication of the likely topics to be covered:
+The following is an indication of the sorts of topics to be covered:

 - Idiomatic composition for solo instruments.

 - Integration of electronics in either live or DAW-based environments.

 - Analyses and case studies drawing out harmonic, melodic, rhythmic, formal and textural features that can be assimilated and adapted in students' own work.